 GeneCards Summary for TCF7 Gene

-TCF7 (Transcription Factor 7 (T-Cell Specific, HMG-Box)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+TCF7 (Transcription Factor 7) is a Protein Coding gene.
+Diseases associated with TCF7 include Gastric Cardia Adenocarcinoma and Astrocytoma.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot Summary for TCF7 Gene